hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Working/SH_README.md

 ```
 sbatch --array=2011-2013 ldasout_nco.slurm
 ```
-To check on the status of slurm request:
+To check on the status of slurm request and find job id:
 ```
 squeue -u <username>
 ```